zahra-zarrabi/TransferLearning_persianMNIST/README.md

 # TransferLearning_persianMNIST
-We proposed a pretrain network for Mnist Persian classification.
+We used sweep method of wandb to find best hyperparameters.
+We trained network on `persianMNIST` dataset.
 We used framework pytorch==1.8.2.

 ## Dataset
-MNIST persian image dataset includes a training set of 960 samples and a test set of 240 samples.
+persianMNIST image dataset includes a training set of 960 samples and a test set of 240 samples.
 Each sample is resized to 64*64 pixels on a RGB associated with a tag of 10 classes.
 Please download dataset from [here](https://drive.google.com/drive/folders/1--LGkYnr8Biq9iD0B445YZNC7MOq7Fds?usp=sharing)

 ## Train
 To train the model please run the file: